Summerlin Parkway: History

-In Spring 2017, several operational improvements along Summerlin Parkway were completed.
-The HOV lanes from US 95 were extended westward from Buffalo Drive to Durango Drive and new auxiliary lanes were completed westbound to Rampart Boulevard, both directions between Rampart Boulevard and Town Center Drive and eastbound between the CC 215 interchange and Anasazi Drive.
+In early 2017, several operational improvements along Summerlin Parkway were completed.
+The HOV lanes from US 95 were extended westward from Buffalo Drive to Durango Drive, and new auxiliary lanes were completed westbound to Rampart Boulevard, both directions between Rampart Boulevard and Town Center Drive, and eastbound between the CC 215 interchange and Anasazi Drive.

-By January 2019, maintenance responsibility for Summerlin Parkway had been transferred from the City of Las Vegas to the Nevada Department of Transportation; NDOT designated the freeway as State Route 613.
+By January 2019, maintenance responsibility for Summerlin Parkway had been transferred from the City of Las Vegas to NDOT; NDOT designated the freeway as SR 613.

-The interchange upgrade of Summerlin Parkway and CC 215 is currently under construction as of April 2025.
+In February 2025, construction began at the interchange of Summerlin Parkway, the Las Vegas Beltway, and Far Hills Avenue.
+The interchange upgrade project will add a new flyover ramp between CC 215 south and SR 613 east, eliminate most traffic lights, (Note: However, Summerlin Parkway eastbound and the off-ramp from CC 215 northbound to Sunset Run Drive westbound will have an at-grade intersection with traffic signals) directly connect Far Hills Avenue to CC 215 north, connect Summerlin West to Summerlin Parkway, and add new pedestrian bridges that will connect the Western Beltway Trail to the Bonanza Trail.
+As of June 2026, the interchange is under construction.
+It is expected to be finished by 2028.